Mean field limits of co-evolutionary signed heterogeneous networks: Preliminaries

 \section{Preliminaries}

-Define the \emph{total variation norm}\footnote{This definition we give is twice as large as the standard one.
-We use it for the ease of exposition, particularly for its induced metric in comparison with the bounded Lipschitz metric.}
+A table of notation is provided in Appendix~\ref{appendix-Notation} for the reader to check back and forth whenever necessary through reading this paper. {Let $(Y,d_Y)$ be a complete metric space.} For $\upsilon\in\mathcal{M}(Y)$, define the \emph{total variation norm}\footnote{This definition we give is twice as large as the standard one.
+We use it for the ease of exposition, particularly for its induced metric in comparison with the bounded Lipschitz metric, {in the light of their supremum representation}.}